isacalderon/TesGmail/README.md

 # Test Gmail with Protractor and Cucumber

+The project logging in the Email, then it creates an email send and finally, it creates other but ended up discarding the mail, I upload an video to show us the process.

 - <b>Step 1</b>  : Global Protractor Setup if you had installed, you would continue with the next step.<br />
 <b>install protractor :</b> npm i -g protractor<br />
 - <b>Step 2</b>  : Local Setup <br />